 In the beginning, these "power saving" carbon bulbs had no strings.
 The switch was a simple metal plate that would press down onto another metal contact to change to the other filament by screwing or unscrewing the bulb a bit.
 But, you had to physically touch the bulb to unscrew it, and by then it was likely already very hot.
 Bulbs with that kind of mechanism are extremely hard to find.
 I do have one such bulb.
 This mechanism was replaced by the string type.

-There is a very similar bulb called the "Economical" lightbulb, which was made by the same company (Economical Electric Lamp Works, N.Y.).
-The difference between the HYLO and the Economical is that the Economical bulbs with strings had an external switch, while HYLOs with strings had an internal switch.
-It appears that Economical lightbulbs were renamed as "HYLO" bulbs when the Economical Electric Lamp company was bought by the bulb supergiant, the General Electric Company.
-It became a division of the latter, as can be seen at the bottom of this
+There is a very similar bulb, called the "Economical" lightbulb, which was made by the same company (Economical Electric Lamp Works, N.Y.).
+The difference between the HYLO and the Economical bulbs is that the latter had an external switch, while the former had an internal switch.
+It appears that Economical lightbulbs were renamed to "HYLO" bulbs when the Economical Electric Lamp company was bought by the General Electric Company.
+It became a division of the latter, as can be seen at the bottom of this image.